cristianoliveira/awesome4girls/README.md

     The Ubuntu Women Project was founded in 2006 and aims to foster Women contributors and community involvement through mentoring and inspiration.
 The Ubuntu Women Team has many projects with which we attempt to boost the visibility of women within all areas of Ubuntu, and we invite you to help out.

 ### Conferences/Talks
-  Conferences that brings the subject.
+  Conferences that bring the subject.

   - [Ela Conf](http://elaconf.com) *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" width="30" />